3and4/Leither/doc/whitepaper-en.md

 Part II: Organization and consensus
 ========
-Part I describes key functions, features and important data structures of Leither platform.
+Part I describes the key functions, features and important data structures of Leither platform.
 Part II will explain how to establish highly efficient, translucent and privacy safe block-chain smart contract services.

 ### I. Organization
 In social life, people always belong to some kinds of social groups. **Organization** is a group with a purpose and enhanced functionalities.
-An organization is first created as a group, then people join it to become a member.
+An organization is first created as a group, then people join the membership.
 There are three types of roles within an organization: supervisor (founder), member and guest.
-Supervisor and member work with each other to maintain and manage the group.

-The maintenance of a group is a public service best operated with a block-chain like structure to coordinate the interests of all of its members.
+The maintenance of a group is a public service, best operated with a block-chain like structure to coordinate the interests of all of its members.
 A group must become an organization when more potent public service is required of it.
 Any organizational entity on internet can be reconstructed in the form of a Leither group.
 ### II.
 Organization Services
 Organization service is a public or private service that organization provides.
 Most of the businesses currently on internet can be reconstructed as organization service.
 #### 2.1 Categories of Internet Business Services